meriton/chutra.github.io/_posts/2016-09-27-rescue-rails.md

 Conclusion
 ----------

-Both [resque] and [delayed_job] are good solution.
+Both [resque] and [delayed_job] are good solutions.
 It is up to you to decide, which one fits your needs better.

 If you have jobs that are really time sensitive or a really big amount of jobs that you need to process, then Resque is for you.
 It's use of Redis, makes it blazing fast, and it's more reliable for professional use.